Niti1610/Hello-World/README.md

 # Hello-World
 This repository is to practicing the git hub.
-Hii My name is Niitn Kumar.
+Hii My name is Nitin Kumar.
 Right now i am learning the GIthub.